necampanini/UNF-Camp-2016/Source Control/README.md

 * pwd is short for: 'print working directory'
 * Git Bash should spit out '/c/Projects'
 * If it doesn't, go back to Step 2 to try again.
-* Ensuring you are in the correct directory, type the following:
+* After ensuring you are in the correct directory...
+* Ensure you have the GitHub repository URL copied
+* (hit that big green button and click the little clipboard)
+* Back in Git Bash, type the following:

 ```
 git clone {insert key}